 When the ATSB investigates an accident or incident, investigators will seek to determine its circumstances, identify any safety issues, and encourage relevant safety action.
 The aim of all ATSB investigations is to prevent the occurrence of other accidents and incidents, rather than to assign blame or liability.
 This approach helps ensure the continued free flow of safety information for the purposes of improving safety in the future.

 Reporting accidents and incidents

 As required under the Transport Safety Investigation Regulations 2003 (TSI Regulations), train operating crew, rail and track owners and operators must report accidents and serious incidents (Category A occurrences) that occur as soon as practicable and by the quickest means possible.
-Telephone all Cat.
-A occurrences directly to the ATSB, call the toll-free number 1800 011 034.
+Telephone all Category A occurrences directly to ONRSR by calling 1800 430 888 (24 hrs/ 7 days).

 As soon as possible after receiving a report of a rail safety occurrence, the ATSB will decide what action to take.
 Depending on the type and severity this may be:

 - an on-site investigation carried out by investigators